pymc-devs/pytensor/doc/extending/unittest.rst

 The parameters are as follows:

-* ``fun``: a Python function that takes Aesara variables as inputs, and returns an Aesara variable.
+* ``fun``: a Python function that takes Pytensor variables as inputs, and returns an Pytensor variable.
   For instance, an :class:`Op` instance with a single output is such a function.
   It can also be a Python function that calls an :class:`Op` with some of its inputs being fixed to specific values, or that combine multiple :class:`Op`\s.